a1exxd0/CPPCompiler/README.md

  - Whitespace and newline handling
  - Integer literal storage
  - Semicolon handling
+ - Basic compilation of a return statement to full executable

 # Usage
 To build, run ```cmake --build .``` from build/ directory.